camio/dpl/dplp/README.md

 ## Component Synopsis

 * `dplp_anypromise`.
     Provide a concept that is satisfied by promise types.
 * `dplp_promise`.
     Provide a template representing asynchronous values.
 * `dplp_promisestate`.
+    Provide a low-level promise with only fundamental operations.
 * `dplp_promisestateimp`.
+    Provide datatypes for representing promise state.
 * `dplp_promisestateimputil`.
+    Provide utility functions for 'dplp::PromiseStateImp' objects.
 * `dplp_resolver`.
     Provide a concept that is satisfied by promise resolver functions.

 ## TODO

 ### Priority 1
-- Complete documentation for all components.
 - Consider how to properly handle cv qualifiers in continuation return types.
+- Create 'makeFulfilledPromise' and 'makeRejectedPromise' free functions.

 ### Priority 2
 - Add unit tests to verify that callables with move-only call operators are